NAVINB-07/TCS-Hr-Salary-Prediction-Dashboard/README.md

- TCS-Hr Salary Prediction Dashboard-Train the Dataset and Predict Salary
+ TCS-Hr Salary Prediction Dashboard-Train the Dataset and Predict the Salary.